NASA’s Kepler Mission delivers new data, adding 1,924 new KOIs detected over a 34-month baseline.

 MH: Yes.
 In the past we have tossed out the eclipsing binaries (EBs) as soon as they were identified, so many of them have never been made into KOIs.
 This means that every time we search a dataset for transits, we end up finding and re-evaluating the EBs again.
 Once we realized this, we decided to retain all those found in the Q1-Q12 search, pass them through triage, fit models to them, and turn them into KOIs.
 Now they can be documented as false positives, giving us a lasting record of past decisions that help to minimize the amount of work going forward.

-So yes, there are likely to be a higher percentage of EBs in this set of 1,924 KOIs than have been seen in past releases.
+So yes, there are likely to be a higher percentage of EBs in this set of 1,924 KOIs than has been seen in past releases.

 MJ: You mentioned earlier that this represents the “majority of the KOIs” found in Q1-Q12.
 Are you holding some back?